OctopusDeploy/blog/blog/2021-09/octopus-release-2021-q3/index.md

   - Push notifications to Slack
   - Automatically update tickets in other systems such as Jira, Zendesk, and ServiceNow

-Learn how to get started in our post [Announcing the Workato connector for Octopus Deploy](https://octopus.com/blog/introducing-workato-connector).
+Learn how to get started in our post [Introducing the Workato connector for Octopus Deploy](https://octopus.com/blog/introducing-workato-connector).

 ## LDAP provider